Artemis-the-gr8/PlayerStatsExpansion/README.md

 ## Keywords

 The available keywords are:
-- `only:x` - an optional keyword signalling that only a part of the should be displayed, without the other information.
+- `only: <arg>` - an optional keyword signalling that only a part of the stat-lookup should be displayed, without the other information.
 The options are:
     - `only:number` - get only the statistic number, with the formatting as specified in the PlaceholderAPI config
     - `only:number_raw` - get only the statistic number, stripped of any formatting and color.
-    - `only:player_name` - get the name of the player that is on this position of the top-list
+    - `only:player_name` - get the name of the player that is on this position of the top-list, with the color as specified in the PlaceholderAPI config
 - **selection**:
-    - `top: n` - get a single line from a top-statistic-list
+    - `top: <n>` - get a single line from a top-statistic-list
-    - `player: player-name` - get a player-statistic
+    - `player: <player-name>` - get a player-statistic
     - `server` - get a server-statistic
     - `title` - get a pretty name for a statistic
-        - `title: n` - get a pretty name for a top-n-statistic list
+        - `title: <n>` - get a pretty name for a top-n-statistic list
 - **statistic**:
     - `name: sub-name` - see [Statistic Choices](#statistic-choices) for more information

 &nbsp;

 **Important: a keyword for selection and statistic must always be included!**
-So, valid placeholders could look like this:
+So, some examples of valid placeholders would be:

 ```
 * %playerstats_ server, animals_bred%